janspoerer/janspoerer.github.io/_posts/2022-08-28-nlpjourney-2-of-75.markdown

 I participated in the [Frankfurt Data Science Cocktail Night With DALL-E 2](https://www.meetup.com/de-DE/FrankfurtDataScience/?_cookie-check=qLxLguQbNAeLwUoJ) this week.
 Made a couple of new connections there and talked to many old ones.
 I recommend the [Frankfurt Data Science Meetup](https://www.meetup.com/de-DE/frankfurtdatascience/), make sure to check it out if and when you are in Frankfurt!
 The organizer is [Eldar Rakhmatullaev](https://www.linkedin.com/in/eldarr/), and this is their Meetup page: [Frankfurt Data Science Meetup](https://www.meetup.com/de-DE/frankfurtdatascience/).

+Also, I had a good conversation with [Christian Strässle](https://www.linkedin.com/in/christian-str%C3%A4ssle/) from [ValueFocus AG](https://valuefocus.ch/), a Swiss asset manager that [cooperates](https://valuefocus.ch/risiko-aus-sicht-des-value-investors-2/) with the [Chair of Data Science and Natural Language Processing](https://ics.unisg.ch/chair-ds-nlp-handschuh/).
+We will announce more details on the [company cooperation](https://valuefocus.ch/), a Swiss asset manager that [cooperates](https://valuefocus.ch/risiko-aus-sicht-des-value-investors-2/) in the coming months.

 ## What were the Biggest Obstacles?

-Unlike last week, no major distractions from work.
+Unlike last week, there were **no major distractions** by my corporate work.
 Some minor private distractions (but worthy ones).
 All good.

 ## Which Goals Did I Meet?

-Goal 2 from last week: I've set up the GitLab documentation for the dissertation code.
+Goal 2 from last week: I've set up the GitLab **documentation** for the dissertation code.
 It's working well, and I may make the page publicly available in the future.

 ## Which Goals Did I Miss?

-Goal 1 from last weeK: The appointment with my supervisors is still not scheduled.
+Goal 1 from last weeK: The appointment with my supervisors is **still not scheduled**.
 This is due to things outside of my direct control, but not a big issue.
 I'll carry this goal over to the next week.

-Goal 3 from last week: The end-to-end document processing
+Goal 3 from last week: End-to-end document processing for the Python code is still not working. **I simply did not put in enough time into this one.**

 ## Was It a Good Week?

-Well, 2/3 goals missed, so it was not really a good week.
-I
+Well, 2/3 goals missed, so it was not a good week.
+The appointment goal is not fully in my control; and for the MVP goal, I think my schedule was too scattered to complete this.
+I need a couple of hourse of deep concentration to finish the MVP task, and while I did have enough gross time allocated to Ph.D. tasks, I did not have a long, uninterrupted period of time where I could focus on this task.

+So next week, I will lock myself in a room for a day without access to my phone and will not schedule any calls on that day.

 ## Short-Term Tasks for The Coming Week